 Fossil scientists have found a new type of pterosaur, nicknamed "frozen dragon", in an area of Canada in Alberta.

-The bones of these creatures were found nearly 30 years ago, but researchers in the Journal of Vertebrate Palaeontology have now announced that it is a new type of pterosaur called Cryodraken boreas.
+The bones of these creatures were found nearly 30 years ago, but researchers in the Journal of Vertebrate Palaeontology have now officially confirmed that it is a new type of pterosaur called Cryodraken boreas.

 This is because it was found in the icy areas of Alberta and its wings could grow up to a wingspan of 33 feet.
 That's taller than a Giraffe!
 It also has a long head and neck which took up most of its body.